lcayton/RandomBallCover-CPU/readme.txt

 This is a C implementation of the Random Ball Cover data structure for fast nearest neighbor (NN) search, designed for shared-memory systems.
 All parallelization is handled through OpenMP.
-This code contains both the one-shot (approximate) search algorithm, and exact the exact search algorithm.
+This code contains both the one-shot (approximate) search algorithm, and the exact search algorithm.

 There is a different implementation available that runs on a GPU;